-About the name
+About the name & logo

 Unfortunately, the species has suffered a drastic decline in many parts of its traditional range in recent decades, due to the fragmentation of forested mountaintop habitat by roads, rights-of-way, housing subdivisions, and other openings, which together have permitted the edge-dwelling raccoon to invade woodrat territory and transmit a deadly roundworm.
 The loss of the American chestnut as a dependable source of food might also be a contributing factor.
 According to Dr. Jeffrey Larkin (Indiana University of Pennsylvania), “The Allegheny woodrat is a poster child for everything that can and will go wrong in a human dominated landscape.”
-For me, it is a potent emblem of the wildness and fragility of the Appalachian forest.
+For me, it is a potent emblem of the homeyness and fragility of the Appalachians.

 About the license

 All the photos here are available for reuse or remix under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States license.
 For web use, “attribution” should include both my full name (Dave Bonta) and a link back to the original photo page.
 “Noncommercial” includes any publication from a registered nonprofit.
 If you’re interested in commercial use, drop me a line.
 If you want to make prints of the photos for personal use, go right ahead.
 (But be forewarned that many of the haiga will not make good prints, because the mobile app-generated fonts are designed only to look good on the small screen.)